 - Evidence of nerve damage in at least two different areas of the central nervous system (brain, spinal cord, and optic nerves)

 - Evidence that the damage occurred in episodes that happened at least one month apart

 - No evidence that the damage is caused by other conditions

 A diagnosis of MS is based on results from a combination of various tests.
-They include medical history, neurological exam, magnetic resonance imaging (MRI) scans, evoked potential tests, and possibly a spinal fluid test.
+They include medical history, neurological exam, magnetic resonance imaging (MRI) scans, and possibly evoked potential tests or a spinal fluid test.

 The doctor will ask about your personal and family medical history, including lifestyle factors, prescription or other drug use, and other medical conditions that you or your relatives may have had.
 The doctor will ask you to describe your symptoms, when they occurred, and how long they lasted.

 In a neurological exam, the doctor will test your vision and reflexes and evaluate balance, coordination, and muscle strength.

 Evoked Potential (EP) Tests